Marketing Cloud, Trailhead...

 Objection #4 If my manager doesn’t find value in it, why should I?

 Here is a very serious objection that must be handled by sales leaders or executives in order to ensure the success of the program.
 Adopting a CRM program needs to be embraced by executives and all levels of management.

 If your sales manager is reluctant to adopt CRM, give them a chance to try Salesforce’s Lightning interface it helps sales professionals prospect, manage deals, and stay on top of activities to drive team success.
 “As sales managers, we all need to lead by example, because if we’re not using CRM, nobody is going to be using CRM,” says Aves, a former sales manager herself.

 A sales manager’s job is to remove hurdles and focus on deals that need the most care.
 If information isn’t in CRM, a manager can’t be effective at the job.
-The only way to truly be able to measure performance and know what to do is to have information to analyze.
-A common saying in organizations is if it didn’t happen in CRM, it didn’t happen.
+The only way to truly be able to measure performance and know what to do is to have information to analyse.
+A common saying in organisations is if it didn’t happen in CRM, it didn’t happen.
 Sales managers should lead the way in entering information and using the program.
-Customizable dashboards are a good place for sales managers to start because they give the information important to the individual manager.
+Customisable dashboards are a good place for sales managers to start because they give the information important to the individual manager.

 Through Lightning, sales managers can conduct sales pipeline management, analysing the scope of opportunities in a single view.
 Managers have the same pages and views as the sales reps but with a broader view of the entire team.
 Managers should be looking for intelligent alerts, places where deals are stalled, and potential action items for coaching their teams.